This Vegan Chickpea Tuna Salad Recipe is a close vegan replacement to actual tuna salad. It’s tangy, thick and makes a delicious and healthy sandwich.

 - Pickle – Cut up a dill pickle and mix in the tuna salad.
 My recipe already has pickle juice and dill weed, so it makes sense to stick an actual pickle in there too.

 - Avocado – If you don’t have access to vegan mayo, no problem!
-You could easily swap it out with mashed avocado instead.
-It’s creamy, smooth, and a compliment to the other ingredients.
+Swap it out with mashed avocado instead.
+It’s creamy, smooth, and a complement to the other ingredients.

 Keep in mind if you add in or omit any of the ingredients, the nutritional information will be different.

 Vegan chickpea tuna salad is my spin on a traditional tuna salad, but with vegan ingredients.
 It is made with chickpeas instead of tuna and compliant alternatives for mayonnaise as well.

 While I will still have tuna here and there, I wanted a much lower cost version too.
 So, with my quest for more meatless meals, this salad mix was born.
 And boy oh boy, am I glad it was.
 It’s packed with flavor and really has a texture similar to actual tuna.

 You’ll be happy to know that chickpeas are loaded with lots of good-for-you nutrients that your body needs.
 It has iron, protein, folate, copper, phosphorus, and manganese.
 Plus, studies show that they are ideal for keeping you full longer.